Section 80c: Income Tax Deduction Rules You Must Know

 Unit Linked Insurance Plans (ULIP)

 ULIPs combine life insurance coverage and investments.
-A part of the premium goes towards life insurance.
-The rest is invested in equities or debt instruments.
+A part of the premium goes towards life insurance and rest invested in equities or debt instruments.
 The lock-in period is 5 years.

 Life Insurance Premiums